-Applications to the U-15k program are open all year round.
+Applications to the Arts U-15k program are open all year round.

-Please use the U-15k Business Day Calculator to work out your closing date.
+35 Business Day Calculator (XLSX 27 KB) to work out your final eligible submission date.

-You are encouraged to submit your application before your closing date to ensure you have plenty of time to allow for technical or eligibility/resubmission issues.
+You are strongly encouraged to submit your application well before the last date you can submit to ensure you have plenty of time to allow for technical or eligibility/resubmission issues.
 Early submission will ensure you receive notification of your funding before your activity start date.

 All times are in AWST (for Perth, Western Australia).

-You can apply 3 times in total to the Arts 15k-plus and Arts U15K programs (per financial year, per applicant).
+You can apply 3 times in total to the Arts 15k-plus and Arts U-15k programs (per financial year, per applicant).
 This includes ineligible and/or unsuccessful applications and auspiced grants submitted on your behalf by an organisation.

-Applications to the regionally focussed grant programs and the Contemporary Music Fund Grant Program do not count towards the three-application limit or the $60,000 total limit.
+Applications to the regionally focussed grant programs and the Contemporary Music Fund Grant Program do not count towards the three-application limit.

-Only one application can be submitted per program submission closing date.
+Only one application can be submitted per program submission or closing date.

 Applications to this funding program are assessed by department staff.